-Do you wish, you could just slow down a native German speaker, spot at any word they say, so you can remember what the translation was, or even get a new translation right away?
-Would you even like to make them repeat a specific, hard word, so you can practice its pronunciation?
-And at the same time, would you like that person to still tell you something important so that you can remember those newly learned words even easier because it’s just more vivid when put into an interesting context?
+Do you wish you could just talk to a native German speaker and think about any word they say, so you can remember what the translation was?
+Would you even like to make them repeat specific, hard words so that you can practice their pronunciation?
+And at the same time, would you like that person to tell you something important so that you can remember those newly learned words easier as they were put into an interesting context?

 Not everyone likes games and colorful layouts.
 The Babbel app is great for those who don’t like that.
 It has a very simple design, and it is fast and handy.
 But most importantly, the app offers interactive dialogues and lessons made by language experts.